AgentHub

 Cursor Read alternatives guide

-The best Cursor alternative depends on why the team is hesitating: GitHub Copilot for cheaper governed rollout, Windsurf for another premium agentic editor, Replit for a broader build-and-run environment, and ChatGPT when one seat has to cover more than coding.
+The best Cursor alternative depends on why the team is hesitating: GitHub Copilot for cheaper governed rollout, Windsurf for another premium agentic editor, Replit for a hosted build-and-run environment, and ChatGPT when one seat has to cover more than coding.

-Windsurf Read alternatives guide
+Devin Desktop (Windsurf) Read alternatives guide

-The best Windsurf alternative depends on the hesitation: Cursor for another premium agentic editor, GitHub Copilot for governed lower-cost coverage, Replit for app-building and deployment, and ChatGPT for broader mixed-role AI.
+The best Windsurf alternative depends on the hesitation: Cursor for another premium agentic editor, GitHub Copilot for governed lower-cost coverage, Replit for app-building and deployment, and ChatGPT for mixed-role AI.

 Use cases